birmingham-quantum-sensing/.github/profile/README.md

-# Welcome to the University of Birmingham Quantum Technology Hub in Sensors and Timing git page
+# Welcome to the University of Birmingham Quantum Technology Hub in Sensors and Timing Git page

 ## Introduction: